wenjianhn/wenjianhn.github.io/container-network-stalls.md

 Fix the issue of our kernel properly would require quite some heavy lifting AFAICS.

 We have enabled the [disable_root_cgroup_stats](https://github.com/google/cadvisor/pull/2283) option as a workaround.
-The fundamental issue will be gone after we roll out Linux 5.4.
+The fundamental issue will be gone after we rollout Linux 5.4.

 ## Look back on our work.
 How could it be better?
 1. Monitoring sched latencies of both watchdog and ksoftirqd.